The Atkins diet is a low-carb diet, usually recommended for weight loss.

 - Get some extra sauce, butter or olive oil with your meal.

-Eating organic is not necessary, but always go for the least processed option that fits into your price range.
+Eating organic is not necessary, but always go for the least processed option that fits your budget.

 - Meats: Beef, chicken, lamb, pork, bacon.